alex/what-happens-when/README.rst

   need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.
+* **WebAssembly (Wasm) Support:** In addition to the existing components, modern browsers also support WebAssembly (Wasm), a binary instruction format that allows for high-performance execution of code directly in the browser.
+  Wasm enables web applications to run complex tasks efficiently, providing an altenative to traditional Javascript execution.
+This extends the capabilities of a browser, enabling developers to build more powerful and resource-efficient web applications.

 HTML parsing
 ------------